xtremexp/UT4X-Converter/README.TXT

 Installation and first start
 ------------------------------
 Decompress the ZIP archive to any folder of your choice.
-Double-click on UT4-Converter-0.1.0.jar, the program should be launching.
+Double-click on UT4-Converter-<version>.jar, the program should be launching.

 If not, make sure you have installed latest Java tecknology version at www.java.com and create some "run.bat" batch file with notepad that you will save in the program folder with this commande line:
-"java -jar UT4-Converter-0.1.0.jar" (will force launching this file associating it as java program)
+"java -jar UT4-Converter-<version>.jar" (will force launching this file associating it as java program)

 How to convert map?
 ------------------------------
 Make sure you are allowed to convert the original map (if you are not the original author for example)

-In UT99 Editor:
+In Unreal Editor:
-- Open the Unreal Tournament (1999) Editor
+- Open the Unreal Tournament (1999) or Unreal 1 Editor
 - Open the map you want to convert
 (note if it does not seems to load (on Windows Vista/7/8/+), copy map to some folder without spaces and re-open)
 - Export and save map to Unreal Text map using menu "File -> Export"

 In UT4 Converter:
 - Launch UT4 Converter
-- Go to "Convert -> UT99 Map"
+- Go to "Convert -> <Unreal Tournament/Unreal 1> Map"
 - Select the .t3d map file you have just saved before and press OK.

 In UT4 Editor: